-As for so many other charitable arts organisations, the practical and financial impacts of lockdown and ongoing restrictions on social distancing has caused serious disruption in every aspect of our activities as an Orchestra.
+As with so many other charitable arts organisations, the practical and financial impacts of lockdown, social distancing and ongoing restrictions has caused serious disruption to all aspects of our activities as an Orchestra.

 Please consider donating here.